cmu-phil/tetrad-manual-rtd/docs/algorithms/lv-heuristic.md

-# LV-Dumb — Heuristic Latent-Variable PAG from a Single DAG
+# LV-Heuristic — Heuristic Latent-Variable PAG from a Single DAG

 **Type:** Heuristic latent-variable method
 **Output:** PAG
 **Knowledge:** Fully supported
 **Paper:** Ramsey, Andrews & Spirtes (2025)

-LV-Dumb (“Latent Variable *Dumb*”) is the simplest of the mixed-strategy latent-variable algorithms introduced in **Ramsey, Andrews & Spirtes (2025)**.
+LV-Heuristic (“Latent Variable *Heuristic*”) is the simplest of the mixed-strategy latent-variable algorithms introduced in **Ramsey, Andrews & Spirtes (2025)**.
 It is deliberately *not* a complete or theoretically guaranteed method — instead, it provides a **very fast**, **very stable**, and surprisingly **effective** heuristic for producing a PAG when latent confounding is present.

 The idea is straightforward: